 11.2.8 Once analysis of each individual tube or sequence of tubes has been completed (manual or automated desorbers respectively), it (they) should be removed from the system, resealed with long-term storage caps (see 8.4) and replaced in the clean storage container (see 8.5).
 Tube desorption automatically cleans the sorbent tubes and cartridges and leaves them ready for immediate re-use in many cases (see 8.4 for more details.)

-Fig 7: Example Analysis of an Air Sample Collected Using a Pod Radial Diffusive Sampler from an Indoor Environment and Run Using Thermal Desorption Gcms.
+Fig. 7 Example Analysis of an Air Sample Collected Using a Pod Radial Diffusive Sampler from an Indoor Environment and Run Using Thermal Desorption Gcms.
 Note That All Identified Peaks are at or Below Low Ppb-Level

 Table 2 Instrument Parameters